adjust/unity_sdk/README.md

 Adjust.start (adjustConfig);
 ```

-In deferred deep linking scenario, there is one additional setting which can be set on the `AdjustConfig` object.
-Once the
+<a id="deeplinking-deferred-open">In deferred deep linking scenario, there is one additional setting which can be set on the
-adjust SDK gets the deferred deep link info, we are offering you the possibility to choose whether our SDK should open this
+`AdjustConfig` object.
+Once the adjust SDK gets the deferred deep link info, we are offering you the possibility to choose
-URL or not.
-You can choose to set this option by calling the `setLaunchDeferredDeeplink` method on the config object:
+whether our SDK should open this URL or not.
+You can choose to set this option by calling the `setLaunchDeferredDeeplink`
+method on the config object:

 ```cs
 // ...